Bloodstain pattern analysis: Warren Horinek

-A 1995 murder case against Warren Horinek was largely decided based on bloodstain evidence that has been hotly disputed after the fact.
+In 1996, Warren Horinek was convicted of murdering his wife in Fort Worth, Texas based largely on bloodstain evidence that has since been disputed.
 The police and the district attorney's office believed in Horinek's innocence.
 The appointed attorneys for the prosecution found a bloodstain pattern analyst who testified that, rather than being a suicide as believed for a number of reasons by police, it was a murder due to the pattern of small blood flecks found on the accused, which according to the analyst had to have come from "high velocity" blood from a gunshot, rather than blood that simply got on him through his attempts to provide medical aid to the victim.
 Other bloodstain pattern analysts have since disputed this claim and said that the bloodstains were consistent with medical aid.
 The original analyst has conceded that his claim is not as strong as he originally presented it as being, although he still believes in Horinek's guilt.
 As of 2017, Horinek remains in prison.